AP VoteCast: Iowa Democratic voters seek fundamental change

 WASHINGTON (AP) — The first voters to make their choice in the race for the Democratic presidential nomination are desperate for fundamental change to the political system.

-Roughly two-thirds of Iowa caucus-goers said supporting a candidate who would fundamentally change how the system in Washington works was important to their vote, according to AP VoteCast, a survey of voters who said they planned to take part in Monday’s Democratic caucuses.
+Roughly two-thirds of Iowa caucusgoers said supporting a candidate who would transform how the system in Washington works was important to their vote, according to AP VoteCast, a wide-ranging survey of voters who said they planned to take part in Monday’s Democratic caucuses in Iowa.

-That compares to about a third of caucus-goers who said it was more important to support a candidate who would restore the political system to how it was before President Donald Trump’s election in 2016.

 The survey also found that two issues that have been front and center during the campaign were at the top of Iowa Democrats’ minds: health care and climate change.

-Here’s a snapshot of Democratic caucus-goers in Iowa — who they are and what matters to them — based on preliminary results from AP VoteCast, a survey of 2,795 voters conducted for The Associated Press by NORC at the University of Chicago.
+Here’s a snapshot of Democratic caucusgoers in Iowa — who they are and what matters to them — based on preliminary results from AP VoteCast, a survey of 2,795 voters conducted for The Associated Press by NORC at the University of Chicago.

 A STRONG OPPONENT TO TRUMP

-About 8 in 10 Iowa caucus-goers expressed anger toward the Trump administration.
+About 8 in 10 Iowa caucusgoers expressed anger toward the Trump administration.
 A minority said they were dissatisfied but not angry, or satisfied with the Republican president.

 Beating Trump in November, along with providing strong leadership, outranked other qualities as most important in a nominee.
-More than 8 in 10 Democratic caucus-goers said it was very important the party’s nominee can defeat the incumbent president.
+More than 8 in 10 Democratic caucusgoers said it was very important the party’s nominee can defeat Trump.
 Close to as many said they find it highly important to nominate someone who will be a strong leader.

 WHAT ELSE VOTERS WANT

-Three-quarters of likely caucus-goers said it’s very important their choice for the Democratic nominee cares about people like them, while nearly two-thirds said it’s very important the party’s nominee have the best policy ideas.
+Three-quarters of likely caucusgoers said it’s very important their choice for the Democratic nominee cares about people like them, while nearly two-thirds said it’s very important the party’s nominee have the best policy ideas.

 Six in 10 Democratic voters said it was very important the Democratic nominee will work across party lines.
 Fewer Democrats — about half — placed significant importance on a nominee who has the “right experience” as they considered a field that includes a former vice president, three sitting U.S. senators, two former mayors and a few with experience in business.